What Are the Differences Between Canadian French and European French?

-Not only did Canadian French borrow a ton of words from English, but public services outside of Quebec province were delivered in English, giving the wider population incentive to embrace English over French.
+Not only did Canadian French borrow many words from English, but public services outside of Quebec province were delivered in English, giving the broader population an incentive to embrace English over French.

-This is when the Canadian government passed the Official Languages Act, giving French communities the right to access public services in French.
+This was when the Canadian government passed the Official Languages Act, giving French communities the right to access public services in French.

 Around the same time, there was another landmark development for Quebec French: the Office québécois de la langue française (OQLF) was founded.

 The OQLF is probably most famous for its militant battles with Quebec’s small businesses about signage, as they file claims against organizations that give preference to English on public signs.

 No one is hidden from their watchful eye, from hospitals to coffee shops!

 Another way the OQLF fights the influx of English is to publish approved lists of alternative vocabulary for Anglicisms that are popular in European French to encourage people to use more traditional French words.